Cyber-Chic/nasa/README.md

 # My Results <br><br> 1.
 National Aeronautics and Space Administration (NASA)
 - To view my results visit NASA's Exoplanet Watch Results page.
-Next click on any exoplanet listed above and search for my AAVSO code which is: MANBA.
+Next click on any exoplanet listed above and search for my AAVSO Observers Code which is: MANBA.
 From there you can access the light curves I have generated.
 Instructions on how to access my results are included on their page under "Find your light curve!"
 Please note that their results are not updated daily.
-If you are unable to locate an exoplanet, check back at a later date.
+If you are unable to locate an exoplanet or view my research, check back at a later date.
 https://exoplanets.nasa.gov/exoplanet-watch/results/

 # 2. American Association of Variable Star Observers (AAVSO)